 So pedestrian in its kook, the ‘Cold Comforts’ episode of cold therapy and ‘snowga’ (snow yoga) in and around Lake Tahoe, could well be a family New Year’s Day swim (if said family were all professionally thin and attractive, of course).
 As such, the clout comes from a man afflicted by a rare and serious autoimmune disorder that affects the peripheral nervous system.
 He credits cryotherapy not only for giving him an increased range of motion, but the ability to do the splits.
 Who doesn’t want to be able to do the splits?
 Precisely no-one, see.

 Quite perplexing was when Gwyneth kinda outed herself as not understanding her own currency.
 The very thing she’s synonymous with: a vagina.
 "The vagina is the birth canal only.
-Ya wanna talk about the vulva – the clitoris, the inner lips and all that good shit around it," says the radical Betty Dodson, a 90-year-old female masturbation specialist, who’s very much still, er, active.
-Making Gwyneth look like a 13-year-old fumbling in the dark, for her biology and her brain, "I thought the vagina was the whole thing?" she says furtively.
+Ya wanna talk about the vulva – the clitoris, the inner lips and all that good shit around it," says the radical Betty Dodson, a 90-year-old female masturbation specialist, who’s very much still active.
+She makes Gwyneth look like a 13-year-old fumbling in the dark, for her biology and her brain: "I thought the vagina was the whole thing?" she says furtively.
 Betty’s friend Carlin Ross on the other hand - her other hand, the right one - expertly masturbates with her vulva in vivid, tasteful HD.
 Oh, and an on-screen orgasm that feels in no way porny or exploitative.
 Free from the male gaze.
 Fancy that.
-Well done Goop.
+Well done Goop!

 In the final episode, cynicism gives way to blunt awkwardness as psychic medium Laura Lynee Jackson "reads" food editor Ana.
 Whittling through specific questions and gleanings - "Are you a twin?
 Upcoming holiday in Mexico?
 Some/ any affinity with Shrek?" - the answers are all emphatic "nos".
-The moment you’re willing to salute the executive producer (Gwyneth, duh) for satiating the sceptics, the camera pans to a woman to whom all the information relates.
+The moment you’re willing to salute the executive producer (Gwyneth) for satiating the sceptics, the camera pans to a woman to whom all the information relates.
 She is crying.
-Her grandmother is a twin, she’s getting married in Mexico, and for it, her family talked about having a donkey in the photo booth.
+Her grandmother is a twin, she’s getting married in Mexico, and at the wedding, there was talk of having Donkey (a character from Shrek) in the photo booth.
 Cue title card: "Lindsay did not have any communication with Laura Lynne Jackson prior to this taping."
 Woah.

 The series aims to prove that there is science beyond science, and it does so without manipulating your intelligence.
 Not overtly anyway, which is to say it's not the blind, unquestioning loyalists that tamper with your judgement and poke at your curiosity, but the contingent of cynics.
-The mere fact that they’re there bolsters the brand, because while they may stand on the figurative periphery, they don’t stand on the actual one.
+While they may stand on the figurative periphery, they're not made to stand on the actual one.
 Ripe for conversion, Gwyneth brings them in.
-And in turn, she brings us in.
-But when the prizes are self-understanding and acceptance, rapturous orgasms and hyper mobile joints, who's complaining?
-And we don't have to do it on telly.
+In turn, she brings us in.
+And when the prizes are self-understanding and acceptance, rapturous orgasms and hyper mobile joints, who's complaining?
+Plus, we don't have to experience it all on telly.